Shaukat456/Python/Readme.md

 ## ⚠️ Safety Warnings

-_"Even in a mad scientist's lab, safety is paramount, Boss! xD"_
+_"Even in lab, safety is paramount, Boss! xD"_

 - Always create backups before experimenting with your own code
 - Test potentially destructive operations in a controlled environment